Keyboard shortcuts

 JoularJX is a Java agent, and therfore provided as a .jar file.
 Just use the compiled jar package for JoularJX.

-On x86_64 Linux, JoularJX uses Intel RAPL interface through powercap, and therefore requires running on an Intel CPU or an AMD Ryzen CPU.
+• On PC/server GNU/Linux, JoularJX uses Intel RAPL interface through powercap, and therefore requires running on an Intel CPU or an AMD CPU (since Ryzen).

 Quick Usage